GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 3.4  Attributes ------------------------------------------------oo

-  htmLawed will only permit attributes described in the HTML specs (including deprecated ones).
-It also permits some attributes for use with the 'embed' element (the non-standard 'embed' element is supported in htmLawed because of its widespread use), and the the 'xml:space' attribute (valid only in XHTML 1.1).
-A list of such 111 attributes and the elements they are allowed in is in section:- #5.2.
+  In its default setting, htmLawed will only permit attributes described in the HTML specifications (including deprecated ones).
+A list of the attributes and the elements they are allowed in is in section:- #5.2.
+Using the '$spec' argument, htmLawed can be forced to permit custom, non-standard attributes as well as custom rules for standard attributes (section:- #2.3).

+  Custom `data-*` (`data-star`) attributes, where the first three characters of the value of `star` (*) after lower-casing do not equal 'xml' and the value of `star` does not have a colon (:)  or space or equal-to (=) character, are allowed in all elements.

-  When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all the 111 attributes are permitted.
-Otherwise, '$config["deny_attribute"]' can be set as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of potentially dangerous, script-accepting attributes: 'onblur', 'onchange', 'onclick', 'ondblclick', 'onfocus', 'onkeydown', 'onkeypress', 'onkeyup', 'onmousedown', 'onmousemove', 'onmouseout', 'onmouseover', 'onmouseup', 'onreset', 'onselect' and 'onsubmit'.
+  When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all attributes are permitted.
+Otherwise, '$config["deny_attribute"]' can be set as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of 54 potentially dangerous, script-accepting attributes like 'onblur' and 'onchange' that have 'on' at the beginning of their names (see section:- #5.2 for the full list).

   Note that attributes specified in '$config["deny_attribute"]' are denied globally, for all elements.
 To deny attributes for only specific elements, '$spec' (see section:- #2.3) can be used. '$spec' can also be used to element-specifically permit an attribute otherwise denied through '$config["deny_attribute"]'.